Segmented Recurrent Transformer: An Efficient Sequence-to-Sequence Model: Introduction

-Based on the proposal of segmented attention and recurrent attention, we introduce SRformer, which combines those two kinds of attention in its decoder's cross-attention blocks.
-SRformer is a sequence-to-sequence model consisting of an encoder and an auto-regressive decoder with causal masks.
-During training, it uses a loop to select the corresponding segment for each input and learn recurrent attention between segments.
-Because recurrent attention processes a segment together, it enables partially parallel computation.
+Based on the proposal of segmented attention and recurrent attention, we introduce SRformer, as shown in Fig.\ref{fig:seq}.
+SRformer is a sequence-to-sequence model consisting of an encoder and an auto-regressive decoder.
+It replaces the decoder's cross-attention with segmented recurrent attention, while self-attention can still attend to all locations of the generated sequence.
+During training, it selects the corresponding segment for each input and learns recurrent attention between segments.
+Because recurrent attention processes a segment as a whole, it enables partially parallel computation.
 During inference, it accesses past information from the memory and only updates the segmented recurrent attention with the current segment.
 Hence, it is more efficient than full attention.
 In addition, the number of timesteps for backpropagation depends on the number of segments instead of the length of inputs.
 The reduced propagation length ensures efficiency and alleviates the vanishing gradient problem.
 Moreover, we provide a matrix interpretation to demonstrate the harmonious alliance between recurrence and attention obtained through the proposed model.

 SRformer achieves better computational complexity and accuracy trade-off.
-When tested on the CNN-dailymail dataset, the ROUGE1 evaluation score for the proposed model is $4-19\%$ higher than a segmented transformer without recurrent blocks.
+When tested on the CNN-dailymail dataset, the ROUGE1 evaluation score for the proposed model is $6-22\%$ higher than a segmented transformer without recurrent blocks.
 Interestingly, the performance of SRformer is resilient to extremely small segment sizes (ROUGE1 score drops by only $0.25$ as segment size is reduced from 64 to 8).
-On the other hand, for the same segment size reduction, the baseline transformer without recurrence suffers from severe performance degradation (ROUGE1 score drops by $16.04$).
-This result clearly demonstrates the efficacy of the recurrent RAF blocks for sequential data processing, specifically for extremely limited compute budgets.
-Furthermore, the number of computation is reduced by $\sim40\%$ in comparison with the baseline transformer with access to the full sequence due to a reduction in computational complexity.
+On the other hand, for the same segment size reduction, the baseline transformer suffers from severe performance degradation (ROUGE1 score drops by $16.04$).
+Furthermore, the computation reduces by $\sim40\%$ in comparison with regular cross attention having access to the full sequence.
+This result clearly demonstrates the efficacy of segmented recurrent attention for sequential data processing, specifically for limited compute budgets.

-In the next section, we introduce related works about efficient transformers.
-In Section 3, we provide background of sequence-to-sequence transformers.
-In Section 4, we give details of the proposed model and explain the reasons for our design.
-Finally, we show the experiment results in Section 5.
+In the next section, we introduce the related works.
+In Section 3, we provide details of SRformer.
+Finally, the experimental results are discussed in Section 4.